cgrossi/ciaomondo/README.md

 - Bundle the entire project
 - deploy the project to surge.sh
 - add a custom domain name to surge.sh
-- view the code live on the web
+- View the code live on the web
 - Make webpack compile sass, js modules, and deploy to surge with one command

 ### View Live